tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 # Printing in the lab

 I had seen that some people on [Thingiverse](http://thingiverse.com) had designed custom items for specific needs within their lab, ranging from bespoke Eppendorf tube holders, centrifuge tube adapters, rocker trays, etc. However, I never really thought of suggesting we try and use 3DP in our lab, as I didn't think there was a need for it.
 That was until [Dr Arjen Van 'T Hof](https://www.lstmed.ac.uk/about/people) mentioned that he had been looking into 3DP as a method for maximising storage space in the BioBank that the Donnelly lab manages.
-After demo-ing my printer for a week in the lab, the Donnelly group ordered it's very own printer.
+After demo-ing my printer for a week in the lab, the Donnelly group ordered its very own printer.

 <p align="center">
   <img src="/images/donnelly-3dp.JPG" alt="donnelly-printer"/>